Monthly portfolio brief

 We’re here for you

-If you don’t have a financial advisor and would like help reviewing the timely positioning and strategic alignment of your portfolio, we invite you to meet with an Edward Jones financial advisor to discuss your goals and investment objectives.
+If you don’t have a financial advisor and would like help identifying an appropriate investment strategy aligned with your risk and return objectives, we invite you to meet with an Edward Jones financial advisor to discuss what you find most important when it comes to your financial goals.

 Strategic portfolio guidance